axtcsq/IDAssignment2/README.md

 * Yellow text of "101 - 200" and "Unhealthy" in weather page with light mode, may be difficult to read
 * JavaScript and jQuery code passes through the validator with issues
 * Modal box's "X" close button in light and dark home pages are not positioned correctly
+* Semantics
-* Adding figure tag to the area with "Logo & Brand" commentation creates a weird spacing in mobile view; have decided to not include figure tag for that area
+  * Adding figure tag to the area with "Logo & Brand" commentation for all pages would creates a weird spacing in mobile view
+    * I have decided to not include the figure tag for that area
+  * Adding any semantics tag to the area with "Calls Google Map" commentation for both light and dark mode pages would fail to load
+    * I have decided to not include any semantics tag for that area
 ## Deployment
 Should any user would like to clone this project for your own usage, do credit me.
 Here are some helpful guides to get you started:
 ### Setting up GitHub